 Moto G4 Play was released in May 2016.

 Will the Moto G4 play get an Oreo update?

-After an 18 month long wait, the Motorola Moto G4 play finally gets the Android 8.1 Oreo Update OTA.
-Originally posted to /r/Android, this update brings all the additional features brought from Android 8.1 Oreo along with the December 2018 security patch.
+After an 18-month wait, the Motorola Moto G4 Play finally gets the Android 8.1 Oreo Update OTA.
+Originally posted to /r/Android, this update brings all the additional features from Android 8.1 Oreo and the December 2018 security patch.

 How long will the MOTO G4 play battery last?

 The battery performance of the Moto G4 Play is roughly average.
 Motorola claims it’s 24 hours, but as with most such claims, whether this is true depends largely on how you use your phone.

 Moto G4 Play does not support fast charging.